 ADDICTED LIKE ME A Mother-Daughter Story Of Substance Abuse and Recovery

-The pages of this book contain a powerful story of Teen Addiction and Family Recovery.
+The pages of this book contain a powerful story of Family Addiction and Recovery.
 In this title, a mother and daughter share their candid struggles with addiction - thirty years apart - giving readers insight into how to break the cycle through intervention.
 Told through the voices of a mother-daughter writing team, "Addicted Like Me" offers a detailed personal account of addiction and how it affects the entire family.
 Karen Franklin recounts her own past as a young addict, her struggle with the alcoholism of her parents, and ultimately her husband's and children's addictions.
 Lauren King, Franklin's daughter, tells of her own spiral of teen addiction-from marijuana and alcohol to crystal meth and the intervention that saved her life.